Updated: Jul 29

-How do the ways we eat, rest and move impact our mental health?
+How do eating, resting, and moving impact our mental health?
 Quite deeply, actually.
-Though we may consider these basic functions of life automatic, when our mental health is under stress, these behaviors tend to go out of balance pretty quickly.
-Consider when you’re anxious, how elusive sleep can feel.
+Though we may consider these basic life functions automatic, when our mental health is under stress, these behaviors tend to go out of balance quickly.
+Consider, when you’re anxious, how elusive sleep can feel.
 Or alternatively, how hard it can be to stay awake or get out of bed when you’re feeling hopeless?
-Though we can’t always control the way we feel, by practicing healthy habits and mindfulness, we can set ourselves up to maintain balance in our eating and sleeping that can help us navigate those tough emotional moments.
+Though we can’t always control how we feel, by practicing healthy habits and mindfulness, we can set ourselves up to maintain balance in our eating and sleeping which can help us navigate those tough emotional moments.

-Give it 15-20 minutes, and if you can’t sleep, try a mindfulness strategy like focusing on a pleasant sensation in the present moment, like the warmth of your bed.
-You may feel like you need to get out of your bed and keep reading in another room, or you can sit up and try a breathing meditation to calm your body.
-Whatever you do, don’t stay in your bed with your thoughts racing, heart pounding, staring at the clock ticking and panicking about sleep.
+Give it 15-20 minutes, and if you can’t sleep, try a mindfulness strategy, like focusing on a pleasant sensation in the present moment, like the warmth of your bed.
+You may feel like you must leave your bed and keep reading in another room, or you can sit up and try a breathing meditation to calm your body.
+Whatever you do, don’t stay in your bed with your thoughts racing, heart pounding, staring at the clock ticking, and panicking about sleep.
 Be aware of your negative thoughts when they arise, notice them, and let them go or stay, recognizing we can’t control them.
-When all else fails, remember that just resting your body, and trying a meditative practice will decrease our stress levels and allow our mind and body to recover and regroup to perform the next day.
+When all else fails, remember that just resting your body and trying a meditative practice will decrease your stress levels and allow your mind and body to recover and regroup to perform the next day.

 If sleep issues persist, contact your primary care doctor.
 (For more info: ttps://healthysleep.med.harvard.edu/need-sleep/what-can-you-do/sleep-address-issues).

-With that in mind, eating the right balance of foods can have a big impact on our emotional well-being.
-Eating a diet that is rich in plants, whole-grain fibers and lean proteins leads to optimum brain and gut function.
+With that in mind, eating the right food balance can greatly impact our emotional well-being.
+Eating a diet that is rich in plants, whole-grain fibers, and lean proteins leads to optimum brain and gut function.
 Think about diets like the Mediterranean and Japanese–with a lot of fresh vegetables and a minimum of sugar or processed foods–these diets help people stay in a healthy weight range and live longer.

 Finally, remember that we live in a capitalist society that emphasizes and values production and consumption.
-Most media we are exposed to will reinforce the idea that to be a good member of society, you need to be constantly working and you need to deny your bodys’ needs in order to “get ahead” and succeed.
+Most media we are exposed to will reinforce the idea that to be a good member of society, you need to constantly work and deny your body’s needs to “get ahead” and succeed.
 Then we often compensate for this physical and mental exhaustion by overconsuming–either too much food or alcohol or eating sugary or unhealthy foods to reduce stress in the short term.
 It’s ok to step outside of this paradigm and recognize this is not the only way to be “successful.”
 Though we can’t change the fact that we live in a 9-5 world, we can make the choice to tune into the messages our body is giving us.
-Resting, moving and eating healthily are some of the best ways to support our mental and emotional health–and we can feel confident knowing that these small steps can pave the way for success in our lives, however we define that.
+Resting, moving, and eating healthily are some of the best ways to support our mental and emotional health–and we can feel confident knowing that these small steps can pave the way for success in our lives, however, we define that.